A Guide to Death and Mourning

 Timing

 Funerals are held as soon as possible.
-The traditional view is that the funeral is within 24 hours of the time of death.
-However, for the consideration of out-of-town relatives and friends, the funeral service is often two or three days after death.
+The traditional view is that the funeral is within 24 hours of the time of death with delays acceptable to accommodate out-of-town relatives and friends.
+Cemeteries have limitations for the number of burials they can accommodate per day.
+These factors may delay funerals.
+Every effort will be to work with you to conduct the funeral as soon as possible.
 Funerals are not conducted on Shabbat (Saturday) or on Jewish holy days.

 Shivah